TaxStatsCloud/SubmitSmart/replit.md

 - Maintain comprehensive documentation and error handling
 - **Critical Priority**: Maximum accuracy in all filings with comprehensive supporting documentation
 - **Auditor Trust**: Build features that provide transparency and detailed audit trails
+- **Auditor Access**: Enable users to invite external auditors to review filings and source documents with read-only access
 - **Documentation Guidance**: Provide hints and support for users to upload correct documentation
 - **Authority Compliance**: Ensure all filings meet the highest standards for HMRC and Companies House acceptance